Diamond Trust of London: Reception

 Diamond Trust of London received few reviews, and they were generally mixed.
 Critics enjoyed the gameplay, but found that the game required a human opponent for it to shine, with the single-player element acting merely as a practice mode.
 Nintendo Gamer found the game "mind-bending", likening its cycle of bluffs and double-bluffs to the Ouroboros.
 GamesTM enjoyed the experience of "trying to outwit and deceive a friend", but found achieving victory over-reliant on control of the UN inspector.
 Paste praised the support for DS Download Play functionality as generous, and described games of Diamond Trust of London as "fabulous palate cleansers" in between board game sessions.
 They also observed that during these games, much of a player's personality would be expressed through the moves they made.

 Commenting on a preview build, Nintendo World Report highlighted the game's music, describing it as a "wonderfully eclectic mix", and "a constantly evolving ambient soundscape".
 MTV Multiplayer, while finding the music "a little out of place", still found it "really good", and believed that players would find themselves "zoning out, enjoying the music without even realizing it" as they waited for their next turn.

 GamesTM felt that the game did not have sufficient content to justify a full-price retail release, being more suited instead to a budget-priced app.
 The publication described Diamond Trust of London as "a fantastic iOS strategy game.
 On the DS."
 Similarly, Nintendo Gamer called it a "worthwhile, if insubstantial game".
 The user interface was described as confusing by Nintendo Gamer, and while Edge felt that the interface was "simple to the point of crudity", it could also be "opaque and cluttered, making a reasonably complex game seem even more so".
 Edge concluded that if the player can get through these issues, there is "an acute psychological game to be played".

-Molleindustria named Diamond Trust of London as one of their top games of 2012, describing it as Rohrer's "most elegantly designed game to date".
+Fellow game developer Molleindustria named Diamond Trust of London as one of his top games of 2012, describing it as Rohrer's "most elegantly designed game to date".
 They highlighted how it critiques the blood diamond trade by using game mechanics that present "the world from the cynical, detached perspective of the Homo economicus", rather than by lecturing the player.
 Paste echoed these thoughts, stating that the game offered "no overt judgments" on the diamond trade, but had mechanics that paint it as "one that encourages and maybe even requires misdeeds".
 Reflecting on the game's unlikely journey in becoming a physical product, Paste declared Diamond Trust of London to be "not just a success in design, but also one of creation".